 Here are 17 simple designer-approved tips and ideas when sharing a room with baby.

-17 NURSERY NOOK IDEAS
+17 NURSERY IDEAS when sharing bedroom with baby

 1.CONSIDER THE FLOOR SPACE

 First, take into account the available floor space.
 Understanding how much floor space you have will help guide your design decisions.
 A large bedroom means more space to accommodate bedroom and nursery furniture.
 And, a smaller bedroom means you'll have to make some choices when selecting furniture.

 2.FIGURE OUT A LAYOUT FOR THE SHARED SPACE

 Think through the shared bedroom's potential layout.
 The size and shape of the shared room may guide the best room layout.
 Also, having a clear understanding of the functions you need the shared room to accommodate – be it sleeping, nursing, diapering, etc. will help you decide on the best use of space.

 Sometimes parents struggle to find enough space to accommodate the existing furniture and the nursery furniture needed for the baby.
 So it might be necessary to take an honest survey of items you need and pare down items you have to make space for baby's things.

 Though you are sharing a room with baby, you definitely shouldn't share a bed!
 The American Association of Pediatrics recommends that the baby sleeps on a crib, bassinet, portable crib, or play yard that meets the safety standards of the Consumer Product Safety Commission (CPSC), along with a tight-fitting, firm mattress.